Data and Drive parity on AIStor

 • You need to set X-Amz-Storage-Class:REDUCED_REDUNDANCY in object metadata, for server side reduced redundancy to kick in.

-• MinIO server will return storage class in metadata field, if the class is set to reduced redundancy.
+• MinIO server will return a storage class in the metadata field, if the class is set to reduced redundancy.

 With storage class support, MinIO server now offers fine grained control over disk usage and redundancy.
 You can now make tradeoffs best suited to your use case, i.e. you can optimize for better redundancy or better storage usage by properly setting values for storage class usage in your MinIO deployment.